mlazarz/MaxentDataPreparationTutorial/README.md

 The Maxent software is beneficial for conservation and land management agencies with a limited budget.
 Because Maxent is open-source, it is available generally for use by the public for no cost.
 This software also is relatively simple to use and the output report gives clear explanations of the findings of the model.
 Because it is so widely used, there are many additional resources for result interpretation.
 A set of resources from the creator, Robert Anderson, can be found [here.](https://www.andersonlab.ccny.cuny.edu/resources)

+## Software Needed

+In this tutorial, the user will need:
+1. Maxent species modeler application
+2. A Python IDLE (I used [IDLE (Python GUI) 3.9.0](https://www.python.org/downloads/))
+3. ArcGIS Map or Pro with spatial analyst extension

+To download Maxent, go to [this site](https://biodiversityinformatics.amnh.org/open_source/maxent/) and download the latest version.
+Unzip folder contents onto your computers hard drive; I unzipped to my Program Files.
+To open the Maxent modeler (you do not need to do this now), open the maxent executable .jar file within the folder.

+## Data